microtick/docusaurus/docs/overview.md

 ![Microtick overview](../static/img/microtick_overview.png)

-The Microtick project is an experiment in a new mechanism for decentralized price discovery and trading.
+The Microtick project is a new mechanism for decentralized price discovery and trading.
 Its vision is to create a trading system more suited for blockchain usage where blocks come at discrete, relatively infrequent and sometimes unpredictable times, and then build upon that vision to create a new trading paradigm that not only works better on, but **promotes** decentralized trading over the legacy centralized paradigm.

 ### Rethinking Price Discovery